In This Article

 Once traffic has been allowed to flow through your network perimeters, the focus then shifts towards user behavior analytics (UBA), which is about monitoring access to privileged accounts and sensitive data.

-If you like to know how Lepide can help with intrusion prevention, schedule a demo with one of our engineers or start your free trial today.
+If you like to know how Lepide can help with intrusion prevention, schedule a demo with one of our engineers.

 Philip Robinson